ryanongwx/tp/docs/UserGuide.md

 <box type="info" seamless>
 Info:
 If the patient does not have an NRIC, eg. foreigners, a placeholder NRIC which is not valid such as `A1234567A` can be used.
+If the patient's name contains the "/" character, use the "-" character instead.
+For example, use "s-o" instead of "s/o".
 </box>

 ### Adding Medical Records : `addrecord`